queenbiscuit311/SwitchRPCUpdated/README.md

 ### Prerequisites:

-Before building, ensure that `nodejs` and `npm` are installed through your package manager.
+Before building, ensure that `nodejs` and `npm` are installed on your device.
 Instructions for Linux, macOS, and Windows are provided below:

    **Linux:**